stevenjackson/pinch_hitter/README.md

 ## Purpose

 Simulate those pesky external web services for testing and gain control over the data that's returned.
-Pinch Hitter stands in for one or many services, it expects the test to tell it what to serve up to the application under test.
+Pinch Hitter can stand in for one or many services.
+The test controls the content that is served in an order it controls to the application under test.

-Any xml or json posted to the /store endpoint will be returned in FIFO order with the corresponding endpoint is called.

-    For instance, a POST to /store/user will be returned when a GET or POST to /user is called.
-    Or a POST to /store?endpoint=user will prime the /user endpoint in the same way.

-Multiple endpoints can be stored, each endpoint has it's own FIFO queue.
-Once a message is served, it's gone and must be primed again.

 See the [wiki](https://github.com/stevenjackson/pinch_hitter/wiki) for more details